LinkedInLearning/building-better-sdks-with-generative-ai-5210667/Chapter_3/04_reviewing_sdk.md

 # Attempt 2

 Reusing the existing GitHubAPi base class, please build a second class for interacting with the Issues endpoint.
 And please ensure the code runs and complies with the PEP-8 coding standard.
-And add description blocks for each of the methods
+And add description blocks for each of the methods using the endpoint's description field

 Output: stargazer-suggestions.md